AdobeDocs/experience-manager-65.en/help/assets/config-dms7.md

    `\w+-\w+-C(\d+)`

-   The samples above are for illustration purposes only.
+   The samples above are for demonstration purposes only.
 You can create your regular expression however you want to suit your needs.

    >[!NOTE]
    >